Novartis/YADA/src/site/markdown/guide.md

 SELECT ID FROM MY_TABLE WHERE FIRST_NAME = ?
 AND LAST_NAME = ?;
 ```

 Internally, when a parameterized query is processed, it is typically embedded in some kind of object such as a [java.sql.PreparedStatement](http://docs.oracle.com/javase/7/docs/api/java/sql/PreparedStatement.html), which in addition to housing the statement, also offers methods for setting parameter values, such as [setString(int index, String value)](http://docs.oracle.com/javase/7/docs/api/java/sql/PreparedStatement.html#setString(int,%20java.lang.String)).
-Java, .NET, Perl, Python, and other platforms all offer similar methods.
-YADA uses JAVA internally to apply values to the appropriate parameters.
+Java®, .NET®, Perl, Python, and other platforms all offer similar methods.
+YADA uses Java® internally to apply values to the appropriate parameters.

 When YADA [standard parameters] are in use, positional parameters correspond to the order in which they are conveyed in the request url, for example: